-Usually credit is allowed only for those courses in which a grade of "C-" or better has been earned.
-However, credit may be granted for "D" grades if the student has received an Associate of Arts (A.A.), Associate of Science (A.S.) or any bachelor's degree at the time of first admission to SUNY Cortland.
+Usually credit is allowed only for those courses in which a grade of C- or better has been earned.
+However, credit may be granted for "D" grades if the student has received an associate of arts (A.A.), associate of science (A.S.), associate of applied science (A.A.S.), or any bachelor's degree at the time of first admission to SUNY Cortland.
 Grades of Pass "P" and Satisfactory "S" awarded at another institution may be accepted at the discretion of the associate dean of the school of the student's major at the initial point of matriculation.
 The associate deans will have the opportunity to: